-Can one just use SAS, Stata or SPSS normally to analyze PIAAC data?
+Can I use SAS, Stata or SPSS normally to analyze PIAAC data?

-Does one need to use the macros at all times when dealin with PIAAC data?
+Do I need to use the macros at all times when dealing with PIAAC data?

 How can I calculate the number/share of people who were excluded from problem solving in technology-rich environments (PS-TRE) due to their lack of computer skills?

-How do I conduct analysis with the IALS and ALL data I received from Statistics Canada?
+How do I conduct analyses with the IALS and ALL data I received from Statistics Canada?

 How do I access U.S. data files?

 What are the differences between the U.S. Public Use File (PUF) on the NCES website and the U.S. PUF available for download on the Organization for Economic Co-operation and Development (OECD) PIAAC web site?
 Is there only information added or has some old information been removed?

 What additional information is available in the U.S. Restricted Use File (RUF)?
 How can I gain access to the RUF?